-- Defending the owners of a motor tanker vessel and The American Club (Member of the International Group of P&I Clubs) in relation to a collision claim brought against MT ANMOL before the Federal High Court of Nigeria.
+- Defended the owners of a motor tanker vessel and The American P&I Club (Member of the International Group of P&I Clubs) in relation to a collision claim brought against MT ANMOL before the Federal High Court (Lagos).

 Odujinrin & Adefulu